-Humanitarian organisations are, by and large, facing a funding crisis.
-The UN reports that the disaster relief funding gap in 2020 was nearly $20bn.
+Humanitarian organisations are facing a funding crisis.
+The UN reports that the disaster relief funding gap stands at over $30bn*.

-Buying carbon offsets is mandated for some industries, and optional for others (for now).
+Buying carbon credits is mandated for some industries, and optional for others (for now).

 Working with the key players in driving change